Tizios9999/meditation-app/readme.md

 <!-- ROADMAP -->

-## Roadmap
+## Roadmap of possible future releases

-- [x] Search for a Urban Area from Teleport API.
+- [x] Update the timer settings to allow user to select seconds as well.
-- [x] Compare the scores from an Urban Area to a second one.
+- [x] Make it full stack by setting up a server that will provide the experiences via API call.

-See the [open issues](https://github.com/Tizios9999/City-Info/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Tizios9999/meditation-app/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>